naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### temporalrules

 Used to specify the list of checks to be performed against the previous visit for the same participant.
 * Each constraint specifies `previous` and `current` attributes.
 If conditions specified under `previous` subschema satisfied by the previous visit record, then the current visit record must satisfy the conditions specified under `current` subschema.
 * Each `previous/current` attribute can have several fields which need to be satisifed, with the `*_op` attribute specifying the boolean operation in which to compare the different fields.
 For example, if `prev_op = or`, then as long as _any_ of the fields satsify their schema, the `current` attribute will be evaluated.
 The default `*_op` is `and`.

+*To validate `temporalrules`, validator should have a `Datastore` instance which will be used to retrieve the previous visit record(s) for the participant.*

 The rule definition for `temporalrules` should follow the following format: